-Sooner or later, your chickens will stop laying eggs.
-When depends on the chicken.
-Most of ours went “off lay” as the days grew shorter.
-They laid fewer and fewer eggs until one day they simply stopped.
+Egg laying is largely dependent on the length of the day, and most hens will stop laying when they receive fewer than 12 hours of daylight.
+When exactly this will happen depends on the chicken, though.
+Most of ours did go “off lay” as the days grew shorter and the seasons changed.
+They laid fewer and fewer eggs until, one day, they simply stopped.
 One or two continued to lay sporadically throughout the cold, dark days of winter, although most of those eggs froze and cracked before we got out to collect them.
-(We gave them to the dog, usually raw and right on the spot.
-He had a lovely, shiny coat and produced sulfurous gas at inopportune moments.)
+(In that case, we gave them to the dog, usually raw and right on the spot.
+He had a lovely, shiny coat, but produced sulfurous gas at inopportune moments.)

 You can extend the laying period for your hens by putting a light hooked to a timer in the henhouse.
 This will give the hens a couple of extra hours of artificial daylight, but the natural pattern for most hens is to stop laying in the winter.

-We found that our older hens usually produce fewer eggs, but larger ones.
+We found that our old hens usually produce fewer eggs, but larger ones.
 In a production flock, this is a problem because consistency of supply and size is important.
 In the home flock, who cares?
-(Another advantage to older hens: They’re used to you and are less flighty and panicky.)
+(Another advantage to old hens: They’re used to you and are less flighty and panicky.)

 Even if you decide to keep your laying hens until they die of old age, you will eventually have to dispose of a chicken.
 Maybe you’ll have a sick bird, an overaggressive rooster, a hen injured by a predator, or a chicken that eats eggs.
 Maybe that mixed batch of chicks will turn out to be half cockerels, and who needs six roosters for six hens?
 Trust me, the hens won’t thank you!

-The simplest way to kill a chicken—so I’m told as I’ve never done this and I’ve never seen it done—is to wring its neck.
+The simplest way to kill a chicken—so I’m told, as I’ve never done this and I’ve never seen it done—is to wring its neck.
 You have to be quick and forceful to avoid causing pain.
-We used the traditional chop: cutting the chicken’s throat.
+We use the traditional chop: cutting the chicken’s throat.
 As far as I understand, these are the two main ways to kill a chicken.
-Shooting is also a possibility, but it’s noisy and probably also illegal in most places.
+Shooting is also a possibility, but it’s noisy, certainly not painless, and probably also illegal in most places.